Blog · Paris · How To Visit the D-Day Beaches in Normandy From Paris

 A visit to the D-Day beaches in Normandy is an experience everyone should have at least once in their lives.
 These beaches hold so much historical importance as the place that marks the beginning of the end of the Nazi occupation during World War II.

 If you’ve ever felt moved to honor the fallen while immersing yourself in history, a visit to the beaches of Normandy is a must.
-In this post, I’ll give an overview of the history, share my personal insights from visiting the Normandy beaches, and let you know the key sights to see while you’re there.
+In this post, I’ll give an overview of the history, share my personal insights from visiting the Normandy beaches, give tips for how to visit, and let you know the key sights to see while you’re there.

 A little history on the Normandy beaches